What is a Refurbished Mattress & Should You Buy One Used?

 Where to Buy a High-Quality Refurbished Mattress

-Due to different legislation in different states, it isn't easy to give a specific location for you to buy from, but the following are an excellent place to start:
+Due to different legislation in different states, it isn't easy to give a specific location for you to buy from, but the following are excellent places to start:

 • Certified Refurbishers: Look for vendors certified by industry bodies, ensuring adherence to refurbishing standards